-We believe Kuros remains well positioned to benefit from the evolving healthcare landscape, leveraging innovative, cost-effective orthobiology products with demonstrated safety and clinical effectiveness.
+We believe Kuros is poised to benefit from the evolving healthcare landscape, leveraging innovative, cost-effective orthobiology products with demonstrated safety and clinical effectiveness.
 Providing evidence for clinical efficacy of our products is critical to support product claims and substantiate clinical utility and cost-effectiveness for physicians, patients and payers alike.